Saurav139/caddy-chatbot-healthiai/README.md

 # Caddy Chatbot HealthiAI

-This is a FastAPI-based chatbot, inspired by the original [Caddy Chatbot](https://github.com/i-dot-ai/caddy-chatbot), which is open for development
+This is a FastAPI-based chatbot for Health AI, inspired by the original [Caddy Chatbot](https://github.com/i-dot-ai/caddy-chatbot), which is open for development
 ---

 ## Getting Started